Username

 by nonot

 This canyon is long, start early and keep up your energy level by snacking.
-The most time will be spent going 0.4 miles in the technical section which it will take you 5-9 hrs alone.
+Most time will be spent going 0.4 miles in the technical section which will take you 5-9 hrs alone.
 Another mile of canyon hopping, 4 miles of road, and 8 miles of trail complete the day's totals.

 Drop down the gully into the canyon and gear up on the conveniently located ledges.
 Beware of snakes in the area!